Ruslan-Aliyev/Java_Android_AsyncTask/README.md

 The AsyncTask instance must be created and invoked in the UI thread.
 The methods overridden in the AsyncTask class should never be called.
-They¡¦re called automatically AsyncTask can be called only once.
+TheyÂ¡Â¦re called automatically AsyncTask can be called only once.
 Executing it again will throw an exception */